-An application must be accompanied by a bushfire management plan that:

-- Shows all of the required bushfire protection measures specified in this schedule. - Includes written conditions that implement the required bushfire protection measures. - Identifies water supply including the location of any fire hydrant within 120 metres of the rear of the building. - Details vehicle access.

-5.0 Requirements to be met

-The following requirements apply to an application to construct a single dwelling on a lot:

-- The dwelling must be constructed to BAL-29. - Defendable space is to be provided for a distance of 30 metres around the dwelling or to the property boundary, whichever is the lesser and maintained in accordance with the vegetation management requirements of Clause 53.02 with the following variation: - The canopy of trees must be separated by at least 5 metres. - A static water supply must be provided in accordance with Clause 53.02.

-• Vehicle access must be provided in accordance with Clause 53.02.
+3.0 Permit requirement C43mans 08/07/2021 None specified.
+4.0 Application requirements C43mans 08/07/2021 An application must be accompanied by a bushfire management plan that: Shows all of the required bushfire protection measures specified in this schedule.
+Includes written conditions that implement the required bushfire protection measures.
+Identifies water supply including the location of any fire hydrant within 120 metres of the rear of the building.
+Details vehicle access.
+5.0 Requirements to be met C43mans 08/07/2021 The following requirements apply to an application to construct a single dwelling on a lot: The dwelling must be constructed to BAL-29 The diversing must be constructed to DTH 25.
+Defendable space is to be provided for a distance of 30 metres around the dwelling or to the property boundary, whichever is the lesser and maintained in accordance with the vegetation management requirements of Clause 53.02 with the following variation: • The canopy of trees must be separated by at least 5 metres. • A static water supply must be provided in accordance with Clause 53.02.
+Vehicle access must be provided in accordance with Clause 53.02.
 If these requirements are not met, the requirements of Clause 53.02 apply.

-6.0 Substitute approved measures for Clause 53.02

-7.0 Additional alternative measures for Clause 53.02

-8.0 Mandatory Condition

-An application must include the mandatory conditions as specified in Clause 44.06-5.
-None specified.[don't need to repeat what is in the parent clause]

-9.0 Referral of application not required

-An application for a single dwelling on a lot meeting all of the required bushfire protection measures is not required to be referred under Section 55 of the Act to the person or body specified as the referral authority in Clause 66.03.

-10.0 Notice and review
+6.0 Substitute approved measures for Clause 53.02 None specified.
+7.0 Additional alternative measures for Clause 53.02 None specified.
+0 0 Mondatory Condition 8.0 Mandatory Condition None s pecified.[don't need to repeat what is in the parent clause]9.0 Referral of application not required C43mans 08/07/2021 An application for a single dwelling on a lot meeting all of the required bushfire protection measures is not required to be referred under Section 55 of the Act to the person or body specified as the referral authority in Clause 66.03.
+10.0 Notice and review C43mans 08/07/2021 None specified. none specified.